-Approach, Methodology, and Timeline
+Approach, methodology, and timeline

-Describe your approach; scientific methodology (proposed treatments and reason for selection); plot/sample size; lab procedures or protocols; experimental design; and measurements that will be used to evaluate the project.
+Describe your approach, including scientific methodology (proposed treatments and reason for selection); plot or sample size; lab procedures or protocols; experimental design; and measurements that will be used to evaluate the project.
 Explain how these methods are appropriate for the research project.
 Include a timeline for the research.
-Charts, graphs, or pictures are allowed.
+Charts, graphs, and pictures are allowed.
 (10,000 characters, including spaces, plus an upload box for supporting document)

-Outreach Plan
+Outreach plan